The Sopranos: Season 6 (2006–07)

 Johnny dies from lung cancer while imprisoned, and Phil officially takes over the Lupertazzi family after having his rivals killed.
 Phil renews his past feud with Tony and refuses to compromise with New Jersey on a garbage deal.
 When Tony assaults a Lupertazzi soldier for harassing Meadow while she was on a date, Phil initiates open war on the Soprano crew.
 He orders the executions of Bobby Baccalieri, who is shot to death; Silvio Dante, who ends up comatose; and Tony, who goes into hiding.
 Since Phil won't back down until Tony is executed, a deal is eventually brokered whereby the rest of the Lupertazzi family agrees to ignore the hit on Tony, allowing him to go after Phil without fear of repercussions.
 FBI agent Dwight Harris informs Tony of Phil's location, allowing Tony to have him killed.

 Tony starts suspecting that Carlo Gervasi, a capo from New Jersey, has become an informant in an attempt to help out his son, who has recently been arrested for dealing ecstasy.
 Tony meets his lawyer, who informs him that subpoenas are being delivered to New Jersey and New York crews alike.
-Tony visits Uncle Junior for the first time since the shooting, and although he does not forgive him, he comes to understand the full extent of his dementia and that his uncle likely had not meant to kill him.
+Tony visits Uncle Junior for the first time since the shooting, and although he does not forgive him, he comes to understand the full extent of his dementia and that his uncle likely did not intend to kill him.

 Tony plans to have a quiet dinner at a diner with his family.
 As Meadow arrives at the door, the camera cuts to Tony.
-A bell signals the door opening, Tony looks up and the show smash cuts to black; after a few seconds, the credits roll in silence.
+A bell signals the door opening, Tony looks up, and the show smash cuts to black; after a few seconds, the credits roll in silence.